olinjs/olinjs/classes/class10/README.md

 ###React
 Developed by Facebook and focuses on the view part of MVC.
-Mission statement is to allow users to large applications with data that changes over time.
+Mission statement is to allow users to create large applications with data that changes over time.
 Allows its views to update as the data changes.

 ##Approaches to learning a framework